Fire and rescue services

 More information:

-Same-sex sexual activity is legal, but not widely accepted.
+Same-sex relationships are legal, but not widely accepted.

 Avoid public displays of affection.